DCReg: Decoupled Characterization for Efficient Degenerate LiDAR Registration: Experiments

 \subsubsection{Implementation Details}

-Most of the baseline methods are implemented within a unified point-to-plane ICP framework based on established open-source codes$\footnote{\texttt{https://github.com/laboshinl/loam\_velodyne}}$ with OpenMP parallelization.
-Since different algorithms employ varying optimization backends, XICP$\footnote{\texttt{https://github.com/leggedrobotics/perfectlyconstrained}}$ and SuperLoc$\footnote{\texttt{https://github.com/JokerJohn/SuperOdom-M}}$ utilize Ceres, while Open3D$\footnote{\texttt{https://github.com/isl-org/Open3D}}$ leverages its native implementation.
-Our \texttt{DCReg} implementation, built upon~\cite{hu2024paloc}, employs Eigen with Intel TBB for efficient parallel computation. \cref{tab:method_comparison} summarizes the technical specifications of each approach.
-For system-level evaluation, we integrate each registration method into a \SI{5}{\second} sliding-window fixed-lag smoother~\cite{hu2024paloc, dellaert2012factor} coupled with LiDAR-inertial odometry~\cite{xu2022fast}.
+{Most of the baseline methods are implemented within a unified point-to-plane ICP framework based on established open-source codes.\footnote{\url{https://github.com/laboshinl/loam_velodyne}} Unless otherwise specified, we strictly follow the default linear solver used in these implementations, and the normal equations are solved by Eigen's \texttt{ColPivHouseholderQR} function.
+Since different algorithms employ varying optimization backends, XICP\footnote{\url{https://github.com/leggedrobotics/perfectlyconstrained}} and superLoc\footnote{\url{https://github.com/JokerJohn/SuperOdom-M}} utilize Ceres for nonlinear optimization, while Open3D\footnote{\url{https://github.com/isl-org/Open3D}} leverages its native implementation with OpenMP parallelization.
+Our \texttt{DCReg} implementation, built upon~\cite{hu2024paloc}, employs Eigen with Intel TBB for efficient parallel computation.} \cref{tab:method_comparison} summarizes the technical specifications of each approach. {For system-level evaluation, we integrate each registration method into a \SI{5}{\second} sliding-window fixed-lag smoother~\cite{hu2024paloc, dellaert2012factor} coupled with LiDAR-inertial odometry~\cite{xu2022fast}.
 Degeneracy detection and mitigation are applied at every scan-to-map registration process to comprehensively assess their impact on long-duration localization and mapping performance.
 We maintain consistent configuration parameters across all methods, including correspondence search radius (\SI{1.0}{m}) and normal estimation ($5$ points).
 All algorithms adopt consistent hyperparameters according to the work~\cite{tuna2023x, tuna2024informed}: a condition number threshold of $\kappa_{th} = 10$, minimum eigenvalue threshold of $120$, and convergence criteria of $10^{-3}$\,m for translation and $10^{-5}$\,rad for rotation.
 For \texttt{DCReg}, the target condition number is set to $\kappa_{\text{tg}} = 10$.
 The max iteration for ICP is set to $30$ for simulated experiments and $10$ for real-world experiment.
 The regularization weight for Treg is fixed at $\lambda = 100$.
 For the XICP, we set the threshold for information sufficiency to $300$ and for information deficiency to $150$.
 The maximum and minimum alignment angle limits are specified as $45^\circ$ and $60^\circ$, respectively.
-All experiments are conducted on an Intel i$7$-$12700$K CPU with $96$\,GB RAM.
+All experiments are conducted on an Intel i$7$-$12700$K CPU with $96$\,GB RAM.}